Alpha Octantis

 Alpha Octantis is a binary star system in the constellation of Octans.
 The name is Latinized from α Octantis.
 Despite being labeled the "alpha" star by Lacaille, it is not the brightest star in the constellation—that title belongs to Nu Octantis.
+It is also the faintest "alpha" star overall, with Alpha Mensae a close second.
 It is visible to the naked eye as a faint, yellow-white-hued point of light with an overall apparent visual magnitude of approximately 5.13.
 The system is located approximately 148 light-years away from the Sun based on parallax.

-This is a double-lined spectroscopic binary star which consists of two similar giant stars, each with spectral type F, orbiting each other with a period of just over 9 days and an eccentricity of 0.39.
+This is a double-lined spectroscopic binary star which consists of two similar main sequence stars, each with spectral type F, orbiting each other with a period of just over 9 days and an eccentricity of 0.39.
 The pair form a Beta Lyrae-type eclipsing binary system, dropping by magnitude 0.04 during the primary eclipse.
 This system is a bright X-ray source with a luminosity of 22.78e29 ergs s^{−1}.
-The system displays an infrared excess suggesting the presence of two debris disks; the first has a temperature of 219 K and is orbiting at a distance of 9.8 AU from its host star, while the second is a much cooler 40 K and orbits 187.8 AU from the system.
+The system displays an infrared excess suggesting the presence of a debris disk; with a temperature of 219 K and is orbiting at a distance of 9.8 AU from its host star.